 5. Take before and after photos

 One of the most rewarding things about decluttering and reorganising your home is enjoying the end result.
-However, throughout the course of the decluttering and reorganising process, it’s easy to quickly forget how a space looked before.
+However, throughout the course of the decluttering and reorganising process, it’s easy to forget how a space looked before.

-Hopefully once you see what you’re capable of doing with a few spare hours and a bit of determination, you’ll feel inspired to declutter and reorganise other areas of your home – or even your car, garage or shed!
+Hopefully, once you see what you’re capable of doing with a few spare hours and a bit of determination, you’ll feel inspired to declutter and reorganise other areas of your home – or even your car, garage, or shed!

 6. Make your own decluttering rules that work for you

-There are no hard and fast rules when it comes to decluttering your home, but it can help to spend some time considering why you hang on to clutter in the first place.
+There are no hard and fast rules when it comes to decluttering your home – though it can help to spend some time considering why you hang on to clutter in the first place.
 Does it bring you comfort?
 Do you simply forget to throw things away and before you know it, they’ve piled up?

 When I moved into my flat, I spent a good few days decluttering and organising.
 I realised that I’d moved a lot of things with me that I actually didn’t need and that I didn’t have space for in my new, smaller home.

 Everyone is different, so it’s up to you to come up with a method of decluttering that works for you.

 Perhaps you could get into a regular routine when it comes to donating to charity shops.
 Some people commit to decluttering and making donations every few months.
 Whilst others who struggle with the idea of giving away large amounts of their belongings away all at once, or who would prefer to keep on top of their clutter, might give away a few items every couple of weeks.

 Expert insider tips – additional decluttering and reorganising ideas that you might find useful

-It’s not uncommon to stop noticing clutter in your home when you see it everyday.
-Sometimes we even become used to annoying habits, like things falling on us everytime we open a cupboard, or tripping over things that are in the way.
+It’s not uncommon to stop noticing clutter in your home when you see it every day.
+Sometimes, we even become used to annoying habits, like things falling on us every time we open a cupboard, or tripping over things that are in the way.

 This is why it can help to take a step back and try to view your home through the eyes of a visitor.
-What would they think if they were viewing your home for the first time?
+What would they think if they were viewing your space for the first time?
 Using this method can help you to identify areas that are in the greatest need of improvement.

-If everything has its place, then you’ll be much less likely to keep things that don’t fit into these places and will hopefully be able to avoid building up too much clutter.
-If you’d like to make your own labels, then you could consider purchasing a handheld label maker from Amazon.
+If everything has its place, you’ll be much less likely to keep things that don’t fit into these places and will hopefully be able to avoid building up too much clutter.
+If you’d like to make your own labels, you could consider purchasing a handheld label maker from Amazon.

-Consider using a decluttering checklist.
-Sometimes the problem isn’t that you own things that aren’t useful, it’s that you own too many useful items.
-For example, things like towels and kitchen utensils are always handy, but this doesn’t mean that you need to keep three garlic crushers, and 30 towels.
+Sometimes, the problem isn’t that you own things that aren’t useful, it’s that you own too many useful items.
+For example, things like towels and kitchen utensils are always handy, but this doesn’t mean that you need to keep three garlic crushers and 30 towels.

-If you have too many or lots of different items in your home, then it can help to run through a decluttering checklist, to look at where you could consider making some changes.
-BecomingMinimalist has a great one here.
+If you have too many or lots of different items in your home, it can help to run through a decluttering checklist, to look at where you could consider making some changes.
+Becoming Minimalist has a great one here.

-Make your bed.
 When you’re looking at decluttering and reorganising your bedroom, it’s always a good idea to start by making your bed.
 In many cases, a bed takes up the single largest percentage of space in a bedroom, so when it’s unmade and crumpled, it can make the room look much more cluttered and untidy.

-I know that when I feel that a room I need to organise is unbelievably messy, I often feel overwhelmed and want to avoid the mess rather than tackle it head on.
+I know that when I feel that a room I need to organise is unbelievably messy, I often feel overwhelmed and want to avoid the mess rather than tackle it head-on.
 Making your bed can make a big difference to how a room looks, and make the task ahead seem more manageable.

-For example, I recently found myself with too many plant pots and nowhere to keep my washing up sponge, scourer, and brushes, so I decided to use one of my disused plant pots as a holder.
+For example, I recently found myself with too many plant pots and nowhere to keep my washing-up sponge, scourer, and brushes, so I decided to use one of my disused plant pots as a holder.

 When I moved into my flat, I also found that my over-door hooks didn’t fit my new bedroom door frame, so I decided to hang them on the radiator instead and use them as a place to dry small pieces of wet washing.
 Repurposing items is really satisfying.
 It’s a great feeling to know that you saved money and avoided creating waste.